Ella-bear/SE_DAY4_Software-Project-Management/README.md

 - Resource Allocation

 #
-How does effective cost control contribute to the success of a software project?
+How does effective cost control contribute to the success of a software project? it helps avoid budget overruns, optimize resource allocation, and mitigate financial risks.
 What strategies can be used to prevent budget overruns?
+Carrying Out Detailed Planning: Effective planning is key to preventing cost overruns.
+Comprehensive estimates and inclusion of all requirements upfront ensure budget adherence.
+Adequate time spent on planning, despite pressure to start work quickly, ultimately saves resources and keeps costs in check.
+Equiping Project Managers to Track Progress: Providing project managers with tools for detailed scheduling, resource allocation, and expense tracking is crucial.
+Regular reviews of forecasts and actuals help identify potential issues early, allowing for timely interventions to prevent overspending.
+Managing Scope Creep: Scope creep, often in the form of additional requests, can undermine project profitability.
+Educating teams to recognize and manage scope changes, implementing a robust change management process, and ensuring contracts accommodate extra work are essential to avoid overruns.
+Engaging Stakeholders: Involving the right stakeholders early in the project prevents costly delays and rework.
+Establishing a core stakeholder group, involving them in decisions that affect them, and ensuring the correct approval processes are in place can mitigate the risk of overspending.
 #
 Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 Agile:Iterative and incremental approach to project